Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 cosmetically such as the colours, linetypes or node shapes.
 While it is possible to reorder (using e.g. 'rotate', 'ladderize') or prune (using e.g. 'prune'),

-anything that changes the structure of the dendrogram may end up looking strange for symmetric matrices if
+anything that changes the structure of the dendrogram may end up looking strange for square matrices if

 only applied to one dimension (e.g. the diagonal may not be on the diagonal, triangular or mixed layouts may not work).